LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/ios-base-class.md

 ### <a name="return-value"></a>Valeur de retour

-Objet de paramètres régionaux stocké.
+Objet des paramètres régionaux stocké.

 ### <a name="example"></a>Exemple